 Assoc Prof Pan: SMU-X Overseas courses, which are conducted with the SMU-X pedagogy, integrate classroom-based instruction and overseas hands-on projects.
 They feature collaboration between SMU, overseas partner universities and organisations as they work with host companies to provide consulting-like analysis and recommendations.

 At the end of this programme, SMU student participants will be awarded one SMU credit.
-Starting Term 2 AY17/18, SMU-X Overseas courses will be launched in Thailand and Israel.
+In term 2 of AY17/18, SMU-X Overseas courses were launched in Thailand and Israel.
 More SMU-X Overseas courses are scheduled to be launched in Indonesia, the Philippines, Taiwan and Laos, with more destinations to be added in future.

 How has the initiative evolved since it was launched?
-What has been learned over the past year or so?
+What has been learnt over the past year or so?

 Assoc Prof Pan: The initiative started in 2015 with two courses in two schools, reaching about 58 students and working with 11 partner organisations.
-There are now 38 courses as of December 2017 in all six schools reaching over 3,000 students and working with more than 250 partner organisations.
+There were 38 courses as of December 2017 in all six schools reaching over 3,000 students and working with more than 250 partner organisations.